-- Unfortunately, Tesla’s products have a low fundamental potential to address our global sustainability challenges.
+- However, the potential of Tesla’s products to address our most important global sustainability challenges is low.

 - This article presents some numbers to illustrate this point covering electric cars, autonomous vehicles, solar roofs and distributed battery storage.

 Elon Musk has already achieved more than most of us can ever dream of achieving in a single lifetime.
 His great success stems from an almost inhuman ability to tolerate risk while raising tremendous amounts of capital to pursue his visions.
 A good summary of the stress and strain Mr. Musk had to endure to get to where he is today is available in this interesting Bloomberg article.

 Needless to say, I have tremendous respect for Mr. Musk as a businessman.
 He has leveraged green ideas that people have been talking about for decades and built a company that now has a similar market cap as automotive giants Ford and GM.
 Given that Tesla sells about 1 car for every 100 sold by Ford or GM and has never turned an annual profit, this valuation is based solely on belief in Tesla’s green energy vision.
 There is just one fundamental problem: electric cars and residential solar are two of the highest hanging sustainable development fruits at our disposal.